blh119/Computational_Statistics/README.md

 Memo 7 - A procedure for finding the best-fitting curve to a given set of points by minimizing the sum of the squares of the errors (or offsets or residuals) of the points from the curve.

+Memo 8 - Find the best-ftting curve for fish data, with linear, quadradic, cubic and spline models.